 No. The law is fairly clear about this: if you are collecting lost wages under workers’ compensation, you may not work at all.
 You also are not allowed to attend school during this time.
 Failure to abide by this law could be considered fraud.
 Talk to Joel Garber at Garber Law about any questions related to returning to work.

 Is there a time limit for filing for workers’ compensation?

 Yes.
 You must report the injury to your employer right away.
 This is important for several reasons, but mostly because you can’t file for workers’ compensation benefits until you notify your employer of your accident.
 Also, replacement pay won’t kick in until you’ve been out of work for eight days.
 Timing matters.
 Do not delay in notifying your employer, filing for workers’ compensation and contacting a skilled lawyer who will review the incident to determine liability regarding third-party claims.
 Call Garber Law today for a free consultation.

 We are sorry for your loss.
 The person or estate that covers the cost of the funeral of a deceased employee can get up to $3,500.
 If your spouse or child was killed in a workplace accident, you are entitled to up to 70 percent of their weekly pay for set amounts of time.
 Death benefits do not include weekly replacement pay; that will stop when your loved one dies.
 You may be entitled to a cash award, however.
 An experienced lawyer can review these benefits with you and make sure you get what you are entitled to receive.

-Joel Garber Will Fight to Get You the Workers’ Comp Benefits You Deserve
+We Will Fight To Get You The Workers’ Comp Benefits You Deserve

-Joel Garber and the entire legal team at Garber Law are standing by to answer any of your questions about your personal injury accident or Workers’ Compensation Claim.
-Please do not hesitate to call our offices in Voorhees, NJ or Center City Philadelphia for a free consultation about your workplace accident.
+Joel Garber and the entire legal team at Garber Law are standing by to answer any of your questions about your personal injury accident or workers’ compensation claim.
+Please do not hesitate to email or call our offices for a free consultation about your workplace accident: 856-281-1292.